ROCm/rocm_smi_lib/tests/rocm_smi_test/gtest/docs/faq.md

 create a manager thread.
 However, if you don't control which machine your test runs on, you shouldn't depend on this.

-## Why does googletest require the entire test case, instead of individual tests, to be named *DeathTest when it uses ASSERT_DEATH?
+## Why does googletest require the entire test suite, instead of individual tests, to be named *DeathTest when it uses ASSERT_DEATH?

-googletest does not interleave tests from different test cases.
-That is, it runs all tests in one test case first, and then runs all tests in the next test case, and so on. googletest does this because it needs to set up a test case before the first test in it is run, and tear it down afterwords.
+googletest does not interleave tests from different test suites.
+That is, it runs all tests in one test suite first, and then runs all tests in the next test suite, and so on. googletest does this because it needs to set up a test suite before the first test in it is run, and tear it down afterwards.
 Splitting up the test case would require multiple set-up and tear-down processes, which is inefficient and makes the semantics unclean.

 If we were to determine the order of tests based on test name instead of test case name, then we would have a problem with the following situation: